 Step 2.
 Installing Memcached on Ubuntu 20.04.

 The Memcached package is included in the default Ubuntu 20.04 repositories.
 Run the following command to install the Memcached service on your ubuntu system:

 sudo apt install memcached libmemcached-tools

-Once installation, the Memcached service will start automatically.
+Once installed, the Memcached service will start automatically.
 To check the status of the service, enter the following command:

 sudo systemctl status memcached